Enabling legally binding e-signatures on mobile devices

-Several mobile e-signature solutions have been developed over the past 10 years as smart phones have become mainstream, and they present a great opportunity to add security and convenience to transactional processes such as mobile payments, document processing, etc. When processing a transaction or document, e-signature technologies should ensure the following:
+Mobile e-signature solutions present a great opportunity to add security and convenience to transactional processes such as mobile payments and document processing.
+When processing a transaction or document, e-signature technologies help to ensure the:

 • Integrity of data – proof that no corruption has occurred. (e.g. using hashes to verify that no changes have occurred)